acolombo1/leaderboard/README.md

 - Clone the repository to your hard drive.
 - Use your browser of choice to see the results (./dist/index.html).
+- Execute npm install to be able to make changes.
-- Alternatively execute 'npm start'.
+- You can run the live server by executing 'npm start'.
 - Use Visual Code to edit './src/index.html' and './src/index.js' files.
-- Run 'npm run build' to build the dist folder from the changed src files.
+- Use 'npm run build' to build the dist folder from the changed src files.
 ### Deployment

 - Change your 'webpack.config.js' mode from development to production.